Uune: Tutorial

 Example: Noemi’s second shtick

 For her second shtick point, we’ll go much, much simpler.
-The Slink, which only gives us one feature to worry about.
+The Tyro, which only gives us one feature to worry about.

 Second, your bonds and experiences should be filled out as detailed above.
 Your facilitator can help you write some that will be most helpful for the game they are running.